chrultrabook/docs/docs/contributing.md

 ### How to Contribute

-The best way to test your commits and ensure proper formatting is by forking the repository, enabling GitHub pages, and activating the workflows in GitHub Actions.
-Your changes will be accessible at `https://githubusername.github.io/reponame`.
+The best way to test your commits and ensure proper formatting is by forking the repository, making and testing changes locally, then contributing with a pull request.

-**Simple step-by-steps:**
+**Simple step-by-step guide**

+* Install Ruby, Jekyll, and bundle
+  * See [Jekyll's installation guide](https://jekyllrb.com/docs/installation/#guides) for your platform.
 * [Fork this repo](https://github.com/chrultrabook/docs/fork/)
-* Enable GitHub Actions
-  * Settings -> Pages -> Build and deployment -> Source -> GitHub Actions
-* Enable GitHub Actions
-  * Actions -> Click the green button
-* Make changes now
-* Preview changes
-  * Can be found at `https://githubusername.github.io/reponame`
+* Clone your fork, open a terminal and `cd` to it
+* Run the `bundle` command, then `bundle exec jekyll serve`
+* Visit `localhost:4000` in your web browser and preview your changes.

+{: .note }
+Jekyll will automatically regenerate pages when you make changes.

 ------------